elegantapp/pwa-asset-generator/README.md

 * Updates your `manifest.json` and `index.html` files automatically for declaring generated image assets 🙌

-* Scrapes latest specs from Apple Human Interface guidelines website via Puppeteer to make your PWA ready for all/recent iOS devices out there 🤖
+* Scrapes the latest specs from Apple Human Interface guidelines website via Puppeteer to make your PWA ready for all/recent iOS devices out there 🤖

     * Supports offline mode and uses static spec data when things go wrong with scraping 📴
     * Updates static spec data before each release automatically and [monitors spec changes everyday](https://github.com/onderceylan/pwa-asset-generator/actions?query=workflow%3A%22Sanity+Check%22) 🔄